Open to All Four Campuses

 The Bob Beckstedt Memorial Scholarship is given in recognition of his contributions to the students of Great Oaks.
 As a board member and volunteer, Bob worked diligently to ensure the continuation of the Great Oaks vision for all students.
 The recipient of this award exemplifies those high aspirations.

-The Great Oaks Education Foundation Scholarship is awarded to one student at each campus.
-The foundation believes in providing support to meet the needs of our students, so that they can focus on their education and their future.
+The Great Oaks Education Foundation Scholarship is awarded to one student from each of the Great Oaks Career Campuses.
+The foundation believes in providing support to meet the needs of our students, so that they can focus on their educatiuon and their future.

 The Angela M. and John G. Halpin Grant is given in recognition of the Halpin's belief in the value and need for skilled labor.
 The Halpin family believes in the importance of providing our adult and high school graduates the tools and equipmnet needed to be successful as they start their careers as well as continuing to increase their skills b earning additional credentials and certifications in their field.